Amazigh people (Berbers)

 Hanno (ca 500 – 450 BC): the North African navigator Hano was among the first to explore the west African coast.
 About 2000 years ago Berber Mauritania’s king Juba’s expedition went as far west as the Canaries – long before their inhabitants were slaughtered by European pirates.
 [It might be of interest to note here that Pausanias (Description of Greece, v.
 1, xvii, 2) informs us that there were statues of the Libyan Juba in the gymnasium of Ptolemy, near the market-place of beloved Athena.]
 Whether Hanno was a Berber or a Phoenician it is not easy to say – not for lack of destroyed records and burnt Berber libraries, as much as references were made to “Hanno the Libyan, starting out from Carthage” and travelling beyond the “Columns of Heracles out into the ocean, keeping Africa on his left”.

 Leo Africanus (1485 – 1554): a North African Berber geographer, explorer and traveller who wrote a Geographical History of Africa, including a description of the Berber kingdoms and Timbuktu.
-Even three centuries later, European geographers continued to draw fancy pictures of wild beasts in unknown places and brown Africans and dwarfs in uninhabited zones in their maps of Africa.
-Leo Africanus wrote his book in Arabic, before it was translated into Italian.
-The book was written in 1526, but it was not published until 1550, when the book came into the hands of Jean-Baptiste Ramusio – who was said to may have rewrote the entire book.
-Unfortunately we will never know how much has been added or removed because Leo’s original work did not survive.
+Even three centuries later, European geographers continued to draw fancy pictures of wild beasts in unknown places and brown Africans and dwarf in uninhabited zones in their maps of Africa.
+Leo Africanus wrote his book in Arabic before it was translated into Italian.
+The book was written in 1526, but it was not published until 1550 when the book came into the hands of Jean-Baptiste Ramusio – who was said to may have rewritten the entire book.
+Unfortunately, we will never know how much has been added or removed because Leo’s original work did not survive.
 The Italian edition was later translated into English in 1600 by John Pory.

 To speak of geographers without mentioning astrolabes would be unfair, and so the Berber story goes by saying the Moorish (Berber) astrolabe (1067) was used for geographical orientation before the Chinese invented the magnetic needle in 1119, and long before the invention of the octant and then the sextant in the 18th century.